MalikiOne/JaLBot/README.md

 Edit/Create auth.json: email/password, youtube API key, username/password for imgflip (example provided)

-<strong>Once installed and ready to be deployed, run the following in a command prompt in the folder you've copied DougleyBot's files into.</strong>
+<strong>Once installed and ready to be deployed, run the following in a command prompt in the folder you've copied JaLBot's files into.</strong>

 "npm install"